stavrosvl7/faceit_stavrosvl7/readme.md

      * password: %YOUR_POSTGRESQL_PASSWORD%

     on application.yml with your own credentials.
+5) Copy & paste sql scripts in your database's query tool.
+You can find them in folder _scripts in this project.

 If all of the above are done successfully you should be able to open and run faceit project from intellij as spring boot application without any trouble.